Databricks Volumes

 The Databricks authentication details.
 For more information, see the documentation for AWS, Azure, or GCP.

-- For OAuth machine-to-machine (M2M) authentication (AWS, Azure, and GCP): The client ID and OAuth secret values for the corresponding service principal.
-Note that for Azure, only Databricks-managed service principals are supported.
-Microsoft Entra ID-managed service principals are not supported.
+For the Unstructured Platform, only Databricks OAuth machine-to-machine (M2M) authentication is supported for AWS, Azure, and GCP.
+You will need the the Client ID (or UUID or Application ID) and OAuth Secret (client secret) values for the corresponding service principal.
+Note that for Azure, only Databricks managed service principals are supported.
+Microsoft Entra ID managed service principals are not supported.

 For Unstructured Ingest, the following Databricks authentication types are supported: